oconn/re-frame-request/README.md

 ### Request data

-Now once an event is dispatched that makes an ajax request, information about that request will automatically be tracked in application state.
+Once an event is dispatched that calls the `re-frame-request` handler, information about that request will automatically be tracked in application state.
 Here is an example of an event that uses `re-frame-request`.

 ```cljs
 (re-frame/reg-event-fx